The Poet X by Elizabeth Acevedo

 Because in the face of a world that may not want to hear her, Xiomara refuses to be silent.

-Acevedo's background is in slam poetry and the performing arts and it clearly shows in this book (and I mean this in a good way) Most clearly, the book is written entirely in non-rhyming verse.
+Acevedo's background is in slam poetry and the performing arts and it clearly shows in this book most clearly, the book is written entirely in non-rhyming verse.
 This serves the story well in two particular ways.
 First Acevedo's clever use of format variation heightens the emotional tension of certain key scenes but is used selectively enough to where it enhances rather than detract from the reading experience.
 For example in one particularly intense scene there are two concurrent dialogues (Xiomara’s and her mothers) and each of the character’s lines is aligned to either the left or right margin opposite from the other.
 This creates a ‘call and response’ type dialogue contrasting the content of what each character is saying but also using the physical space on the page that separates the dialogues to mirror the opposing views and values that each character holds.

 Secondly, the book’s format lends authenticity to the voice of the teenage protagonist.
 She is, after all, an aspiring slam poet.
-The book itself is peppered with New York slang and text messages to great effect without being kitschy.
+The book itself is peppered with New York slang and text messages to great effect and creates an authentic voice for the teenage protagonist.
 Acevedo nails a distinct and believable voice for Xiomara which really brings her to life.
 Often, first time YA authors writing teenagers either embellish voice to the point where it sounds like the inner dialogue of a much older, adult character or go the other way and ‘try to play it like the kidz do’ in a way that feels fake and frankly insulting.
 Acevedo manages to avoid both of these pitfalls and brings forth a full-developed protagonist with depth that stands as one of the best parts of the book.